mportesdev/handpick/README.rst

 handpick.max_depth(data)
     Return maximum nested depth of ``data``.

-    ``data`` should be an iterable container.
+    ``data`` should be an iterable collection.
 Depth is counted from zero, i.e. the direct elements of ``data`` are in depth 0.